ionutpad/readsmes/delivery_archive_readme.md

    unarchive   unarchive all deliveries --force to force unarchiving delete      delete all archives deliveries
 ```
+_Note_:

-###### After a zip archive it's unarchived the zip file it's marked as been processed by the env based on php method gethostname() in order to not processed a zip file multiple times by the same env and to be safe using the unarchive command in a while bash block.
+> After a zip archive it's unarchived the zip file it's marked as been processed by the env based on php method gethostname() in order to not processed a zip file multiple times by the same env and to be safe using the unarchive command in a while bash block.
-###### In order to ignore the processed flags of zip file use --force flag.
+> In order to ignore the processed flags of zip file use --force flag.